 Atlantic cod

-Gadus morhua Bottom trawl Certified Well managed \checkmark
+Gadus morhua Hook and line Certified Well managed \checkmark

 Barents Sea

 Fishery countries:

 Norway

-- There are concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish. - There is bycatch for this fishery but non-target species are retained.
-Management measures are in place to reduce impacts on retained species. - Bottom trawls will directly impact on the sea bed.
-Management measures are in place to limit impacts on benthic habitats.
+- There are serious concerns about the impact of this fishery upon the endangered species, golden redfish. - There is bycatch for this fishery but bycatch species are caught in marginal amounts. - This fishery is unlikely to have a significant impact on the sea bed.

 Atlantic cod

 Gadus morhua Bottom trawl Certified Well managed \checkmark

 Barents Sea

 Fishery countries:

-Russia
+Russia, United Kingdom

-- There are concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish. - There is bycatch for this fishery but non-target species are retained.
-Management measures are in place to reduce impacts on retained species. - Bottom trawls will directly impact on the sea bed.
+- There are concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish.
+Scientific advice is to reduce the catch to zero tonnes. - Bycatch for this fishery is considered low. - Bottom trawls will directly impact on the sea bed.
 Management measures are in place to limit impacts on benthic habitats.

-Atlantic herring

-Clupea harengus Purse seine Not certified or in Needs \checkmark
+Atlantic herring Clupea harengus NE Atlantic Spring Purse seine Certified Needs improvement ~ spawners Fishery countries: Norway

-NE Atlantic Spring a FIP improvement

-spawners

-Fishery countries:

-Norway